DeltaRig/Angular/README.md

 #### Adding bootstrap

+The command bellow should add a bootstrap folder with the path that you can import to use bootstrap items.

-> npm install boostrap --save
+> npm install bootstrap@5.3.0-alpha1

 And in your css (like styles.css)